Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Electrode Discharge-Conditioning

 Of particular note is the polarity dependence of the electrode discharge rates.
 In all cases except for Nb$_{23}$, the negative polarity discharge rates are significantly higher than the discharge rates at positive polarity.
 Polarity-dependent discharge rates could be a feature of permanently grounding the bottom electrode and only charging the top electrode, as illustrated by Figure~\ref{voltage-schematic}.
 In the future, we plan to design a more symmetric test station that will alternate the role of grounded and charged electrode to further investigate this effect.

-We plot the weighted average steady-state leakage current for each applied voltage for all the electrodes in Figure~\ref{plot-global-steady-state}.
-Leakage offsets and drifts due to the picoammeter, protection circuit, and power supply are suppressed by subtracting the leakage current measured at zero voltage from the high voltage leakage current.
-For voltages below 22 kV, the leakage current magnitude is higher at positive voltage than negative voltage.
-There is a modestly linear relationship with an ohmic resistance of $40 \ \mathrm{kV} / 10 \ \mathrm{pA} \approx 10^{16} \ \Omega$.
-We observe asymptotic leakage currents, correlated with high discharge rates, for Ti$_{13}$\ and Nb$_{23}$\ beyond 22~kV.
+We calculated the steady-state leakage current for all conditioning runs by subtracting the Gaussian means of zero voltage periods from those of high voltage periods.
+This removes leakage offsets and drifts due to the picoammeter, protection circuit, and power supply.
+The steady-state leakage current versus voltage trend is modestly linear with an ohmic resistance of \mbox{$40 \ \mathrm{kV} / 10 \ \mathrm{pA} \approx 10^{16} \ \Omega$.} We observe large leakage currents \mbox{$ > 100$\ pA,} correlated with high discharge rates, for Ti$_{13}$\ and Nb$_{23}$\ beyond 22~kV.
+In the most extreme case, we measured \mbox{$\bar{I} \approx -670$~pA} during conditioning Ti$_{13}$\ at $-27.6$~kV.

 The steady-state leakage current must be less than \mbox{100 pA} to avoid systematics that could mimic an EDM signal at our current statistical sensitivity.
 This criterion is similar to metrics used in other electrode development groups~\cite{Ba12,Fu05}.
-As shown in Figure~\ref{plot-global-steady-state}, we validate the steady-state leakage current of Nb$_{56}$\ at 20~kV/mm to \mbox{$\leq 25~\mathrm{pA}~(1\sigma$).}
+Our steady-state leakage current sensitivity is limited to \mbox{$\approx25$\ pA.} At the Nb$_{56}$\ final validated field strength of 20~kV/mm, the measured steady-state leakage current is below this upper limit.